elephantscale/es-training-new/elastic/ernesto-elastic-slides/Elasticsearch-01.md

 * The key with self-healing is awareness
 * Companies have created toolsets and configurations for this, e.g. LogIt.io
 * APIs exist to check shards, indices, clusters, nodes
-* Baselines are required to be able to correctly “heal” a given issue
+* Baselines are required to be able to correctly "heal" a given issue

 * Identify
 * Compare